hychen/redspot/README.md

 #### [network].types

 the `types` are the concepts defined in polkadotjs.
 If you have any questions about this, you can see it here [types.extend](https://polkadot.js.org/docs/api/start/types.extend).
 You can also set [network].typesbundle, [network].typesSpec and so on.
 In general, if you encounter an error that is similar to 'No such variant in enum MultiSignature', ,maybe you should think about adding or removing types `{ Address: "AccountId", LookupSource: "AccountId"}`, see [impact-on-extrinsics](https://polkadot.js.org/docs/api/start/types.extend#impact-on-extrinsics).

+#### [network].httpHeaders

+This setting will be added to the webSocket connection headers

+#### [network].explorerUrl

+This setting is currently used with @redspot/patract.
+After the transaction is inblock, the console will print the link: `explorerUrl + bloackhash`.
+The default value is https://polkadot.js.org/apps/#/explorer/query/.

 ## Runtime Environment